-Authentication Secret leakage problem.
 Mini-apps are quite different from regular mobile apps, in terms of their reliance on the super-app platform as a runtime authority for authentication, access control and other services through the server-side APIs.
 There are mainly three types of authentication involved in the super-app environment: mini-app user to super-app, when the user initially logs into the super-app (usually persistent across reboots as in WeChat); mini-app user to mini-app, each time (or some cases the first time) the user uses the mini-app and clicks to consent to identity sharing; and mini-app to super-app, which is often neglected as it happens behind the scene.
-Our work deals with this last case (as the other two involve the human mini-app user which is an orthogonal authentication problem).
-There exists also mini-app to mini-app to super-app.
+Our work deals with this last case (as the other two involve the human miniapp user which is an orthogonal authentication problem).
+There exists also mini-app to mini-app authentication [55] via the super-app, which can also be considered as mini-app to super-app.
 As explained in Sec.
-2, a mini-app uses its app secret (and the app ID) to obtain an access token from the super-app server which can be used for all subsequent server-side API calls.
+2.1, a mini-app uses its app secret (and the app ID) to obtain an access token from the super-app server which can be used for all subsequent server-side API calls.
 This means any improper practices enabling unauthorized calls to the server-side APIs will compromise the mini-app to super-app authentication, leading to various security issues or outright attacks.
+The mini-app authentication secret leakage problems we consider are usually reflected in the following aspects (1) insecure but common practices of the mini-app developers; and (2) inherent design flaws and failure to enforce their own security guidelines by super-app platforms.
+Taking WeChat as an example, 1) the app secret should not be included directly within the mini-app package; 2) any API involving the app secret as its request parameter should be called by the developer server only, not from within the mini-app; 3) IP whitelisting should be configured.
+Mini-apps developed by not following one or multiple of such recommendations can be insecure, leading to unauthorized server-side API calls; see Figure 3.